Ben Reilly: Death

-During the Onslaught-crossover, the Avengers, Fantastic Four, and others seemingly die.
-This leads Ben and Peter to later discuss the possibility of both operating as Spider-Men since New York is without many of its defenders now.
-Soon afterward, Trainer learns that Gaunt's secret boss is the long-thought-to-be-dead Norman Osborn.
-He attempts to warn Ben but is killed.
-After having both Ben and Peter captured, Osborn reveals himself to be the architect behind Parker's last few years of trauma, all part of a plan to drive the hero insane, including having Trainer create false lab results so he would mistakenly believe he was the clone and Reilly the original.
+Norman Osborn reveals himself to be the architect behind Parker's last few years of trauma, all part of a plan to drive the hero insane, including having Seward Trainer create false lab results so he would mistakenly believe he was the clone and Reilly the original.
 Since Peter has withstood his many trials, Osborn has lost patience and decided to act directly.
 While Mary Jane is poisoned and loses her child in stillbirth, the original Goblin fights Parker.
 The battle ends when Reilly takes a fatal wound intended for Peter.
-Dying, he asks Peter to resume the role of Spider-Man and hopes that his and Mary Jane's child will be told about their "Uncle Ben".
-Reilly dies and his body decomposes rapidly, confirming he was actually a clone.
+He dies and his body decomposes rapidly, confirming he was actually a clone.
 Peter reclaims the Spider-Man identity.
-Not long afterward, Peter is accidentally transported to Counter-Earth where he finds the believed-to-be-dead Avengers and Fantastic Four still alive, joining them on their return home.